 The France Uner-21 international also became the youngest player to score for Lyon since Karim Benzema, who has done alright for himself…

-LB: Alex Balde
+LB: Alejandro Balde

 A product of Barcelona’s La Masia academy, Balde was linked with Liverpool and Chelsea in 2020 but ultimately decided to sign a new contract with a release clause of €500million.
 Yes, you read that correctly.